Internal Funding Opportunity

 The SickKids PoP Grant Competition follows a two-stage selection process:

-1. Internal Review
+Internal Review

 All submitted applications will be evaluated by a review committee comprised of subject matter experts and representatives from the Industry Partnerships & Commercialization (IP&C) Office.
-Proposals will be assessed for their technical merit, potential for translation, and fit with the PoP program objectives.
+Projects will be assessed for their technical merit, potential for translation, and fit with the PoP program objectives.

-1. Pitch Day
+Pitch Day

 Applications selected from the internal review will advance to the Pitch Day stage.
 At this point, applicants will receive support from an IP&C Business Development representative to refine the project scope and commercialization strategy.
 Projects will be scored based on the following criteria: